XZhang00/XZhang00.github.io/_pages/about.md

 # 👨‍💻 About Me
 I am now a third-year PhD student in Beijing Jiaotong University, advised by Prof. Yufeng Chen and Prof. Jinan Xu.
 Before that, I started my master's degree in 2020 and transferred to the doctoral program in 2022.
 I am now interning at WeChat, Tencent, working on LLM safety.

-My research interest is mainly on training algorithms for LLMs, especially the ones that enhance the model capacity with limited model size, like knowledge distillation and RL techniques.
+My research interest is mainly on training algorithms for LLMs, especially the ones that enhance the model capacity with the fixed model size, like knowledge distillation and RL techniques.
 Now I am also interested in LLM safety, seeking the balance between model safety and model intelligence.

 # 🔥 News